Rockport Walk Test: How to Estimate VO2 Max (Formula, Calculator & Steps)

 2. Weigh yourself and record your body weight in pounds.

 3. Find a flat course where you can walk 1 mile.
-Ideally, a running track that is 400 m is the best option.
-This is the standard track distance that you will find at your local high school track or university track.
+Ideally, a running track that is 400m is the best option.
+This is the standard distance you will find at your local high school or university track.
 You will need to walk four laps for 1 mile.
 Alternatively, you can walk on the treadmill, but you should set the incline to 1% to negate the benefits of having the motorized belt pull you along.
-Otherwise, you can measure out a flat road course that is 1 mile long.
+Otherwise, you can measure out a flat, 1-mile road course.

 4. Warm up for 5 to 10 minutes with easy walking to loosen up.

-5. When you are ready, get to the starting line of the track and start your stopwatch as you immediately begin walking as fast as you can.
-Try to walk as fast as possible at an even pace, but no jogging is allowed.
+5. When you are ready, get to your start line, start your stopwatch, and immediately begin walking as fast as you can.
+Try to walk at an even, fast pace, but jogging is not allowed.
 You must remain walking the entire time.

 6. Complete all four laps of the track without stopping or the entire mile course that you have mapped out.